AnswerDotAI/fastmigrate/README.md

 This will guarantee that all subsequent code will enccounter a database at the schema version defined by your highest-numbered migration script.
 So when you deploy updates to your app, those updates should include any new migration scripts along with modifications to code, which should now expect the new db schema.

-If you get the idea and are just looking for a reminder about a reasonable workflow for safely adding a new migration please see this note on [safely adding a new migration][adding_migrations.md]
+If you get the idea and are just looking for a reminder about a reasonable workflow for safely adding a new migration please see this note on [safely adding migrations][./adding_migrations.md]

 ### Key concepts: